 Employment DiscriminationMost employees in the United States are what is known as “Employees at Will” which means the employer and the employee can terminate the employment relations at any time with or without cause.
 Federal, state and local laws, however, preclude employers from discriminating against their employers when the discrimination is motivated by animus toward a protected characteristic or the employees membership of a protected class.
-Under New York State Law, it is unlawful for an employer to discriminate against its employees on the basis of their age, race, creed, color, national origin, sexual orientation, military status, sex, disability, predisposing genetic characteristics, familial status, marital status, or domestic violence victim status.
-New York City law provides even more protections actual or perceived age, race, creed, color, national origin, gender, disability, marital status, partnership status, sexual orientation or alienage or citizenship status of any person.
+Under California law, it is unlawful for an employer to discriminate against its employees on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, reproductive health decisionmaking, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or veteran or military status of any person.
 If you are have experienced discrimination for any of the above listed reasons, contact me now to discuss your rights.

 |

-Criminal Conviction DiscriminationNew York State enacted the Correction Law to address the challenges those with criminal convictions face when looking for work.
-With the exception of law enforcement jobs, the Correction Law prohibits employers from using an applicant’s criminal record against her or him unless the criminal conviction has a direct relationship to the applied for position or hiring the person will pose an unreasonable risk to property or pose a safety risk.
-For example, an embezzlement conviction would have a direct relationship to an accounting position.
-A drug conviction would have a direct relationship to working in a pharmacy.
-Under New York City’s Fair Chance Act, it is illegal for employers to inquire about an applicant’s criminal record until the employer has provided the applicant with a conditional offer.
+Criminal Conviction DiscriminationCalifornia enacted the Fair Chance Act to address the challenges those with criminal convictions face when looking for work.
+With the exception of a few specific jobs, the Fair Chance Act prohibits employers from using an applicant’s criminal record against her or him unless the criminal conviction has a direct and adverse relationship to the applied for position.
+Under California's Fair Chance Act, it is illegal for employers to inquire about an applicant’s criminal record until the employer has provided the applicant with a conditional offer.
 If employer decides to rescind the offer after learning of the applicant’s past criminal history, the employer must explain its decision using the Fair Chance Act Notice and provide a copy of the criminal background check to the applicant.
-If the criminal conviction bore no direct relationship to the job or the applicant posed no threat to property or public safety, the decision to revoke the offer will violate the Correction Law.
-If you have been a victim of criminal conviction discrimination, call me to discuss your rights.
+If the criminal conviction bore no direct and adverse relationship to the job, the decision to revoke the offer will violate the Fair Chance Act.
+If you have been a victim of criminal conviction employment discrimination, call me to discuss your rights.

 |